nonoo/stable-diffusion-telegram-bot/README.md

 ### Setting render parameters

-You can use the following `-attr:val` assignments in the prompt:
+You can use the following `-attr val` assignments at the end of the prompt:

 - `seed/s` - set seed (hexadecimal)
 - `width/w` - set output image width